OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     </WebApplicationInfo>
     ```

-1. Replace the placeholder "$middle_tier_application_GUID here$" *in both places* in the markup with the Application ID that you copied when you created the **Office-Add-in-NodeJS-SSO-middle-tier** app registration.
-The "$" symbols are not part of the ID, so do not include them.
+1. Replace the placeholder "$middle_tier_application_GUID here$" *in both places* in the markup with the **Application ID** that you copied when you created the **Office-Add-in-NodeJS-SSO-middle-tier** app registration.
+The "$" symbols are not part of the ID, so don't include them.
 This is the same ID you used for the CLIENT_ID in the .ENV file.

    > [!NOTE]
    > The **Resource** value is the **Application ID URI** you set when you registered the add-in.
 The **Scopes** section is used only to generate a consent dialog box if the add-in is sold through AppSource.